 Sociocracy is a governance system.
 We know, ‘governance’ doesn’t sound very appealing.
 It sounds dry and reminds us of governments and marble halls.
 What does it have to do with you?
 Quite a lot, actually!
 Are you part of a group?
 Does that group make decisions?
 Then this matters.

+Group decision making is part of governance.
 Governance is the way we run groups, the operating system.
-Governance is not restricted to board rooms or the senate.
-No matter whether we care about governance systems, we are always answering the following questions:
+It is not restricted to board rooms or the senate.
+And democracy is not the only way to make decisions – there are better alternatives to democracy!

 - who makes what decisions?

 - how do we make decisions for the group?

 Let’s look at an informal ‘organization’ that we are all familiar with – a family.
 Families make a lot of decisions: how to spend money, what to have for lunch, how to spend Saturday mornings, who is allowed to do what.
 Traditionally, many families are autocratic organizations run by parents.
 Even if that’s what you want, there are still big governance questions – what if dad says yes and mom says no?
 What if the parents are elders and need care themselves and can’t rule anymore?
 What if there is a divorce?
 Can the step-parent tell the preteen that wearing sandals in the snow is not ok?
 These are very real questions.
 And dozens of decisions like that are made by everyone every day, no matter whether we use the term governance.